 What are the most important skills for OB/GYNs?

 Some qualities are important for all types of physicians, but it takes a certain type of personality and skill to succeed as an OB/GYN.
 Effective communication capabilities are especially critical.
 While this competency is important for all doctors, it’s even more crucial for those practicing obstetrics and gynecology.

 “An OB/GYN doctor’s ability to place patients at ease is so important.”

 “The subject matter in this field is intensely personal, so an OB/GYN doctor’s ability to place patients at ease is so important,” Dr. Richey explains.

 Remaining flexible is also important because, as Dr. Richey points out, unexpected situations occur frequently.
 It’s also essential to remain calm and composed under pressure.

 “You will need nerves of steel and good surgical hands as well,” Dr. Richey says.
 “It is a procedure-driven area of medicine.”

-Like all physicians, OB/GYNs must graduate from a four-year medical school, complete a post-graduate residency, and successfully pass each step of the United States Medical Licensing Examination (USMLE) series.
-You’ll start the USMLE series in medical school, then complete the third and final portion during residency.
+Like all physicians, OB/GYNs must graduate from a four-year medical school, complete a postgraduate residency, and possibly complete a fellowship.
+This process will take at least eight years.
+You will also need to successfully pass each step of the United States Medical Licensing Examination (USMLE) series including USMLE Step 1 and USMLE Step 2.

 Matching for residency is a particularly critical step on the path to becoming a doctor.
 These positions provide the actual training you need to practice medicine.
 While it’s unlikely any OB/GYN residency that participates in the National Resident Matching Program’s Main Residency Match will be subpar, Dr. Richey does suggest doing a little bit of digging when you’re evaluating options.

-Those interested in a subspecialty will also need to complete an additional training to obtain board certification in their desired field.
+Those interested in a subspecialty will also need to complete an additional fellowship to obtain board certification in their desired field.